 We lead on education in Rail

-Our region is home of the National College for High-Speed Rail (NCHSR) in Doncaster, reinforcing the fact that we really are a strong cluster, with the right skills.
+Our region is home of the National College of Advanced Transport and Infastructure in Doncaster, reinforcing the fact that we really are a strong cluster, with the right skills.
 Pairing this, our AMRC training Centre provides practical and academic skills for manufacturing, as well as 344,000 students attending universities within a 50 mile radius.

 A new high-speed rail network – HS2